Skip to content

 It is not known at this time how the virus came to the United States.
 Wild birds are the principal hosts of WNV.
 WNV has been isolated from a variety of avian species, including crows, ducks and pigeons.
 Birds are able to maintain a long-term infection.
 Consequently, migratory birds are considered to be instrumental in transporting the virus to new areas.
 Mammals are less important in maintaining WNV infections.

 WNV infections are characterized by a bird-mosquito cycle.
-Transmission of WNV has two basic cycles: a rural cycle, and an urban cycle.
+Transmission of WNV has two basic cycles: a rural cycle and an urban cycle.
 Viral circulation most frequently begins in a rural cycle, being passed between birds (primarily wetland bird species) and bird-feeding mosquitoes.
 It appears to enter an urban cycle when mosquitoes that prefer to feed on both birds and humans become infected and begin to circulate the virus.

 "West Nile's Sting" - 28 minute video produced by WFSU-TV/The Florida Channel for Florida Crossroads.
-This video requires a DSL/Cable connection or greater and is in Windows Media Player format.